wcupa2021classroom/autofeedback-s/README.md

 Each time code is pushed to GitHub with the necessary .github directory elements present, a build will begin that will involve running the tests.
 An example [.github](resources/.github) directory is included in the [resources](resources) directory of this repo.

+### TLDR
+- Copy the [.github] directory (contained in [resources](resources) to the top level of the repository to be graded.
+- Update the test descriptions in [.github/classroom/autograding.json](resources/.github/classroom/autograding.json) to align with what you want to assess.

 ### Files needed
 - This runner will compare results of commands against expected output, or simply utilize the output code of a program.